rhalbersma/xstd/doc/Dxxxx.md

   - `size_t` is almost unavoidable when using the Standard Library;
   - `ptrdiff_t` is significantly less ubiquitous, but still hard to avoid when doing iterator related manipulations;
   - comparisons and arithmetic with integer types of mixed signs or different conversion ranks can lead to surprises;
-  - suprises range from (pedantic) compiler warnings, value conversions, or even undefined behavior;
+  - surprises range from (pedantic) compiler warnings, value conversions, or even undefined behavior;
-  - eliminating these surprises by explicitly typing `size_t` and `ptrdiff_t` literals is currently overly verbose;
+  - eliminating these surprises by explicitly typing `size_t` and `ptrdiff_t` literals is rather verbose;
   - user-defined literals are a type-safe and succinct way to express coding intent;
   - the suffixes `z` and `t` are consisent with the length modifiers for formatted I/O in the C standard library.